teebow1e/linux-gui-docker/README.md

 ```

 ## Docker Compose for a quick run
-`docker compose -d` will run the project with default setting: RDP on `:3389`.
+`docker compose up -d` will run the project with default setting: RDP on `:3389`.

 ## RDP Options
 ### (Mandatory) Create a new non-root account with password